sourcegraph/about/handbook/engineering/cloud/index.md

      - Gitserver.
      - Searcher and code intel caches.
      - Any other service that needs access to repository contents needs to be able to decrypt what it needs on the fly.
+   - Searching the user's or organization's private code versus searching all Cloud code is intuitive.
 1. Any user or organization can add private code to Sourcegraph Cloud for free before it's GA.
    - Authorization from code hosts is enforced (e.g., organizations, teams).
    - Repository visibility and permissions on Sourcegraph is intuitive.